Research performance data

 USC Research Bank is the institutional research repository for the University of the Sunshine Coast.
 It provides an open access showcase of the University’s scholarly research output ensuring research is made available to the local, national and international communities.

 USC Research Bank is indexed by search engines, and is also indexed by the National Library of Australia’s TROVE.
 By making research easily accessible, it also facilitates collaboration between researchers.

-University of the Sunshine Coast staff can submit new research publications to USC Research Bank by emailing firstname.lastname@example.org.
+University of the Sunshine Coast staff (including visiting and adjunct academic staff) and students are welcome to submit contributions to USC Research Bank by emailing firstname.lastname@example.org.
 New staff can submit publication CVs to have their whole body of research publications added.